heorg/gitHubWorkshop/README.md

 Hey guys!
 Can you read this?

-Plaese corerct my erorors in this sentence!
+Plaese correct my errors in this sentence!
 Then, subit a pull request!